 With a concrete tool that they have some control over, they will have less reason to feel defiant.
 They feel empowered to take charge of some of the things in their life.
 And these tools are playful — they make sense to kids.

-Now beware, these strategies won’t work as easily forever.
+Now be aware, these strategies won’t work as easily forever.
 The precocious 4-year-old will negotiate for more tokens or begin asking how the clock works or want to change the routine (and all these things you can work with them on)– but because of the 3-year-old’s brain, they won’t yet reflect on the fact that you set the clock to turn blue at 7:30 (insert laughing emoji here!).

 And 4-year-old defiance?
 Well — We will have to get to that another day — it’s a whole new stage.